 Notable events: Since 2001, princely pounds have been dispensed from an ATM in the royal basement.
 Tunnels also allegedly link BP to Whitehall, Parliament, and Clarence House, and maybe even the tube!
-Rumor has it that the Queen's parents, King George VI and Queen Elizabeth, once explored the basement and stumbled across a squatter.
+Rumor has it that the Queen's parents, King George VI and Queen Elizabeth, once explored the basement and stumbled across a squatter.2,315311Is this cool?

 The King's Library

 Notable events: George III collected thousands of books that he stored here.
 John Adams even visited here.
 The collection includes a Gutenberg Bible and an early printing of The Canterbury Tales, but later the volumes were donated to the British Museum.2,273360Is this cool?